COUGH: A Challenge Dataset and Models for COVID-19 FAQ Retrieval: Annotation Protocols

-For this task, you will see a FAQ item retrieved by an automatic tool for a particular user query, and your job is to judge the relevance of the FAQ item based on the annotation scheme shown below. \begin{itemize}[leftmargin=0em] \item Matched: The candidate FAQ matches the user query perfectly.
-(Query part of FAQ is semantically identical to the user query, and answer part of FAQ well answers the user query.) \item Useful: The candidate FAQ doesn’t perfectly match the user query but may still give some or enough information to help answer the user query.
+For this task, you will see a FAQ item retrieved by an automatic tool for a particular user query, and your job is to judge the relevance of the FAQ item based on the annotation scheme shown below.

+\textbf{Matched}: The candidate FAQ matches the user query perfectly.
+(Query part of FAQ is semantically identical to the user query, and answer part of FAQ well answers the user query.)

+\textbf{Useful}: The candidate FAQ doesn’t perfectly match the user query but may still give some or enough information to help answer the user query.
 (Query part of FAQ is semantically similar to the user query, and you can either extract or infer some information from the answer which could be useful to the user query.
-Or alternatively, the candidate FAQ provides too much extra information which is not necessary.) \item Useless: The candidate FAQ is topically related to the user query but doesn’t provide useful information.
-(Query part of FAQ is somewhat related to the user query, but you can’t get any useful information out of the answer part to confidently answer the user query.) \item Non-relevant: The candidate FAQ is completely unrelated to the query. \end{itemize}
+Or alternatively, the candidate FAQ provides too much extra information which is not necessary.)